 Water Spills Over Gutter

 Some roofs have long sections of valley that carry a lot of rainwater at high velocity.
 When that water comes blasting out the end of the valley, it can shoot right over the gutter.
 A diverter will help direct the water back into the gutter where it belongs.
 Fasten a diverter with a couple of sheet metal screws to the top of the outside edge of the gutter.

 Are you tired of removing your downspouts every time you mow?
 Consider installing a hinge where the lowest elbow meets the section of downspout that runs into your yard.

-Installation is simple: Just cut the downspout at a 45-degree angle with a tin snips or metal-cutting blade and fasten the two-piece Zip Hinge (sold at home centers or online) with eight sheet metal screws.
+Install it easily: Just cut the downspout at a 45-degree angle with a tin snips or metal-cutting blade, and then fasten a two-piece Zip Hinge with eight sheet-metal screws.
 The hinges come in white only, so you might have to spray-paint them to match.

 Every connection on a metal gutter needs to be sealed: end caps, splices, drop outlets and miters.
-Buy a product that's specifically formulated to seal gutter seams.
+Buy a product that’s specifically formulated to seal gutter seams.
 Seam sealer can handle submersion for long periods of time.
-It's also resistant to light, which it will get plenty of.
+It also resists decay from sunlight, which it will get plenty of.

-Most important, high-quality seam sealer is runny, so it can penetrate down into the seam for a durable, long-lasting connection.
+Most importantly, high-quality seam sealer is runny, so it can penetrate down into the seam for a durable, long-lasting connection.
 Most products refer to this property as “self-leveling.”
-And the runnier the better, so if you're applying it on a cold day, keep the seam sealer somewhere warm so it stays fluid.
+And the runnier the better, so if you need to apply it on a cold day, keep the seam sealer somewhere warm so it stays fluid.